Strong Approximation of Empirical Copula Processes by Gaussian Processes: Applications

 where $k(\cdot)$ is a kernel function and $h=h(n)$ is the smoothing parameter.
 For notational convenience, we have chosen the same bandwidth sequence for each margins.
 This assumption can be dropped easily.
-Similarly to the previous section, we define the smoothed empirical copulas process by
+The kernel estimation of copula function is a rich topic of researches, we only mention \cite{Omelka2009}, \cite{Chen200777} and \cite{fermanianradulovicdragan2004}, see their lists of references for related studies.
+As in the previous section, we define the smoothed empirical copulas process, for $n\geq 1$, by

-We will describe the asymptotic properties of the smoothed empirical copulas process $\widehat{\mathbb{A}}_n(\cdot)$ under the following assumptions. \begin{enumerate} \item[(F.1).]
-There exists a constant $0<\mathfrak{C}<\infty$ such that
+We will describe the asymptotic properties of the smoothed empirical copulas process $\{\widehat{\mathbb{A}}_n({\bf u}):{\bf u}\in [0,1]^d; n > 0\}$ under the following assumptions. \begin{enumerate} \item[(F.1)] There exists a constant $0<\mathfrak{C}<\infty$ such that